odea-project/qAlgorithms/README.md

 ## Usage

-**Please note that as of this moment, qAlgorithms has a memory leak.**
-**Do not process more than 70 to 150 (depending on your total free RAM) files at once for the time being.**
 On windows, start qAlgorithms.exe using powershell.
 Avoid non-ASCII characters in filenames.
 If a folder or filename has a space in it, you need to enter the absolute path with quotes to read in everything correctly.